-Another problem that you will run into is vetting candidates.
+Another problem that you will run into while hiring developers internationally is vetting candidates.
 International candidates will most likely have international references.
 This makes following up with their references difficult.
 Whether it is a matter of a language barrier or a timezone matter, reference checks are going to be a challenge unless you are prepared.

 In both situations, you have three choices: